pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 Given the low-level nature of these errors, these messages cannot be customized for a particular site.
 Changes are system-wide, not site specific.

 There are some extreme circumstances where these error messages can be inadvertently triggered by your site code without an actual server error.
-Be aware if you are implementing a site using a module such as services.
+Be aware if you are implementing a Drupal site using a module such as `services`.

 If you feel that you reached one of these messages in error, please submit a support ticket through your dashboard describing the full URL and circumstances which led to the error.